Quotations-team/documentation/technical_spec.md

 11. **Assets**
     1. `graphical tool`
         1. `Resizer_1.3.3`
-        Use to auto resize a image to multiple size to fit android usage.
+        Used to auto resize a image to multiple size to fit android usage.
         2. `MS-Paint`
-        Use to edit phone screen shot for tech spec.
+        Used to edit phone screen shot for tech spec.
         3. `Markdown`
-        Use to write and format this tech spec.
+        Used to write and format this tech spec.
+	4. 'Adobe Photoshop & Illustrator'
+	Used to create graphics for app.
      **???
 David please edit this part ???**
     2. `general styles`
     **???
 David please edit this part ???**
         1. `App icon`:
         ![alt text](http://hills.ccsf.edu/~yliu192/cs177/app_icon_boxed_icon.png)
         2. `Backgrounds`: #FF8000 (255, 128, 0)
         3. `Font`:
+		Rockwell - for logo
+		Sanchez - for quotes page
+		Helvetica Neue Medium - for category menu

 12. **Quotes**
     1. `quote source credit`